simonwisdom/lab/readme.md

 ## Tools

+[Markdown downloader](https://lab.simonwisdom.com/md) - Prepend _lab.simonwisdom.com/md?u=_ in front of a URL to auto-download the page as markdown

 [Download Github Repo](https://lab.simonwisdom.com/github-repo-to-text) - Download an entire repo as a text file

 [Bulk Add Members to Github Org](https://lab.simonwisdom.com/github-org-invites) - Add a list of email addresses to a Github org